saimib/code-kata-be-go-solution/README.md

 docker run code-kata
 ```

-Binary file is included in the repo and is built for ubuntu X64
+Binary file `cmd` is included in the repo and is built for ubuntu X64